Yanomy/yanomy.github.io/posts/2023-07-20-accounting-system-chatgpt.md

 ---
 title: Accounting System - How would ChatGPT Design
-createdAt: 2023-7-24T19:58:43 +0800
+createdAt: 2023-07-24T19:58:43 +0800
+categories:
+  - Accounting
+tags:
-categories: [ Accounting ]
+  - Accounting
-tags: [ Accounting, Bookkeeping, Software Design, ChatGPT ]
+  - Bookkeeping
+  - Software Design
+  - ChatGPT
 ---

 Q: How to design an accounting system